mortcanty/CRCDocker/README.md

 On Ubuntu, for example, pull and run the container with

-sudo docker run -i -t -v <my images>:/crc/imagery/ –name=crc mort/crcpython
+sudo docker run -i -t -v my_images:/crc/imagery/ –name=crc mort/crcdocker

-This maps the host directory <my images> to the container directory /crc/imagery/
+This maps the host directory my_images to the container directory /crc/imagery/

 In the container, get help with